FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 2. Improve error handling and feedback
 3. Optimize performance where possible
 4. Ensure consistent parameter naming and behavior across scripts
+5. Verify proper use of structured Docker output formats for container operations
+6. Validate the specific pattern for Business Central container operations
+7. Ensure all scripts return strongly-typed [pscustomobject] results
+8. Verify all scripts use the centralized configuration management
+9. Ensure all scripts follow PSScriptAnalyzer guidelines
-5. Update documentation to reflect any changes
+10. Update documentation to reflect any changes
 ```

 **Verification:**